Visiting Professor and Research Affiliate

 Repository: To Be Announced

-Acknowledgement: The Leonardo Electronic Almanac is a collaborative effort supported by MIT Press, Leonardo/ISAST, Goldsmiths, KHM, New York University (Steinhardt School of Culture, Education and Human Development), OCR (Operational and Curatorial Research), and CAC (Contemporary Arts and Cultures).
+Acknowledgment: The Leonardo Electronic Almanac is a collaborative effort supported by MIT Press, Leonardo/ISAST, Goldsmiths, KHM, New York University (Steinhardt School of Culture, Education and Human Development), OCR (Operational and Curatorial Research), and CAC (Contemporary Arts and Cultures).

 This essay is in memory of Stephen Wilson, former Editor in Chief of the Leonardo Electronic Almanac, and a patient mentor even when he was battling cancer.

-Keywords: Exploitation, academia, publishing, free lunch, art
+Keywords: Exploitation, academia, publishing, free lunch, art, open access

 Introduction: Should We Have Been All Plumbers?